PintoDrop/enigma/README-EX.md

 ## Usage

-This can be used to create a thorough readme that will save the developer time and be able to inform the user of their project.
+This will help the user easily create a readme for any application they are working on or need to make.

 ## Contributors